isuihko/selolaskuri/Selolaskuri.WPF/README.md

 - uusi pelaaja,turnaus = new player, calculation from a tournament of seven matches
 - PELO-laskenta,turnaus,CSV = blitz calculation from a tournament of 12 matches, entered in CSV format (comma separated values)

-Source code is under https://github.com/isuihko/selolaskuri see Selolaskuri.WPF.
-To run this program in Visual Studio, go to Solution Explorer, right click Selolaskuri.WPF and choose Set as StartUp Project and then click Start.
+To run this program in Visual Studio, load the whole project (git clone https://github.com/isuihko/selolaskuri), go to Solution Explorer, right click Selolaskuri.WPF and choose Set as StartUp Project and then click Start.

 TODO:
 - Use more WPF/XAML features